A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: The Problem of Differential Ascertainment in Case-Control Studies

-In order to create a test for the presence of differential ascertainment, we introduce a simple modification of the original Rasch model \citep{r60} in which we consider $N_E$ and $N_U$ as realizations of a Poisson random variable with mean $\gamma_E$ and $\gamma_U$ respectively.
-We estimate those means, together with a parameter $\theta$ representing the amount of differential ascertainment in the data.
-We use $\gamma_E$ and $\gamma_U$ in the computation of OR, and we use $\theta$ to test if the differential ascertainment is significant or not, and in which direction.
-If it is not significant, then the observed counts of exposed and unexposed cases can also be used instead of the estimated means.
+Problems of this nature, where the total size of a population is unknown, have been deeply studied in the capture-recapture literature. \citet{bfh75} and \citet{w82} wrote extensively on incomplete tables and how to estimate the size of a closed population. \citet{c89} considered various extensions, including the situation where the target population is open. \citet{bvmfphsh16} compared different capture-recapture estimators in situations where their assumptions are violated, while \citet{shs00} and \citet{lshh01} discussed the problem of matches between lists that are not recorded correctly.
+One commonly used model for the catchability of an individual in the capture-recapture literature is the Rasch model \citep{r60, a94}.
+Here we consider a simple modification of the original Rasch model.
+The model results in $N^E$ and $N^U$ being realizations of a Poisson random variables with means $\gamma_E$ and $\gamma_U$ respectively.
+We estimate those means, and introduce the parameters $\theta_j$ representing the amount of differential ascertainment in each list.
+We use these $\theta_j$'s to test if the differential ascertainment is significantly different from zero.
+If it is significant, then we use $\hat{\gamma}_E$ and $\hat{\gamma}_U$ in the computation of OR or RR.
+If it is not significant, then the observed counts of exposed and unexposed cases can be used instead of the estimated means.

-It is important to note that if there is only one source of information that counts the total number of cases, then it is impossible to know if we are in the presence of differential ascertainment.
-However, when numerous sources of information are available, we can detect it and mitigate its effect.

-In the next section, we discuss a dataset for studying factors related to death due to child maltreatment that contains multiple sources of information.